KingInktvis/lucifer/README.md

     res
 }
 ```
-Warning
-that the above code is not safe and without input sensitization it can be abused to read unintended files on the system.
+Note that the above code is not safe and without input sensitization it can be abused to read unintended files on the system.

+### Query ###
+The router supports uri query's like `/path/to/page?name=ferret&colour=purple`.
+The function can get this information from the args in form of '?' followed by the query variable name.
+For the example uri this gives the variable key `?name` with the value `ferret` and the key `?colour` with the value `purple`.

+### Fragment ###
+Lastly the router also adds a given fragment to the args.
+The fragment is added with the key `#`.